RocketPy-Team/RocketPy/docs/user/rocket.rst

 useful if you want to deploy the parachute based on the state vector (velocity, attitude angle, etc).

-This function is called througout the simulation.
+This function is called throughout the simulation.
 Therefore, you can use it to deploy the parachute at any time.

 The following example shows how to define a callable trigger function that will